BCVaadbot/.github/profile/README.md

 - Our team will investigate the issue and provide a status update within **5 business days**.
 - We aim to resolve confirmed vulnerabilities within **30 days**.

-### Handling and Disclosure
-- We will work with you to understand the issue and resolve it.
-- If the vulnerability is valid, we will credit you in our release notes unless you wish to remain anonymous.
-- We may coordinate with other projects and vendors to ensure the issue is addressed comprehensively.

-### Public Disclosure
-- We request that you do not publicly disclose the vulnerability until it has been fully addressed.
-- We will work with you on an appropriate timeline for public disclosure once a fix is available.

 ---

 Thank you for helping to keep our project secure.